hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 out.

-Any operation that is run on-chain is written in terms of _Iroha Special Instructions (ISI)_, and there is no other way of modifying the world state that would pass consensus.
+Any operation that is run on-chain is written in terms of _Iroha Special Instructions (ISI)_, and there is no other way of modifying the world state.
 To understand why, we'll need to make a short detour into how Iroha is implemented under the hood.

 ## How Iroha works

 Each interaction with the blockchain is done via a _transaction_.
-Transaction is a collection of _instructions_, which are either glued together in sequence or called from a WASM blob (more on that later).
+A transaction is a collection of _instructions_, which are either glued together in sequence or compiled into what we affectionately call a WASM blob (more on that later).
 You need these instructions to register an account, remove an account, add X amount of Y currency, and so on.